MicrosoftDocs/Viva/Viva/skills/Process-Steps/skills-get-started.md

 6. Select **Next** to begin file validation.
 If there's a problem with the file, you'll see an error message at this step.

 > [!NOTE]:
+> The admin completing custom import must have permissions to view and edit the uploaded .csv files in SharePoint.
-> - Minimum of 20 skills required to upload
+> - A minimum of 20 skills are required to import custom skills.
+Each file must be under 100mb.
+> - The following characters cannot be used as a prefix in any imported field '+', '-', '@', '=', '\t', '\r'
 > - Name.en_US must map to SkillName filed in mapping file
+> - When providing import file path and folders, make sure to replace “%20” with a space and delete the “/” from the end of each input.
-> - JobTitle should match user profile job titles in AAD or Microsoft 365 Organizational Data Upload (see more information).
-The mMore accurately a title reflects a person's job, the more accurate skill suggestions will be
+> - JobTitle should match user profile job titles in Microsoft Entra ID (formerly AAD) or Organizational Data in Microsoft 365.
+If your organization does not have fresh and complete data in this field for users, please update the system with the latest, either through Microsoft Entra ID or Organizational Data in Microsoft 365.
+The more accurately a title reflects a person's job, the more accurate skill suggestions will be.
-> - Character limitations
-> - Maximum file size
-> - Admin must have permissions to view and edit the uploaded templates in SharePoint
-> - Make sure to delete / and spaces from file path fields

-### Review your organization's skills library
+## Review your organization's skills library

 Review your organization’s skills library details and select Next.
 The data includes: